Finding a laureate

 May – deadline for submission

-All information on the nominated candidate(s) for the 2022 award must reach the award office no later than May 17, 2021.
+All information on the nominated candidate(s) for the award must reach the award office no later than the announced deadline.
 Late or incomplete nominations will not be accepted.

 October – the candidates are presented

 The list of nominated candidates is usually presented at the Frankfurt Book Fair in mid-October.
 The list is published on our website with additional information.

 The new laureate is announced at a press conference immediately after the jury's last meeting.
 The press conference is broadcast live and, among others, presented at the Bologna Children's Book Fair.

 May - the laureate receives the award

 The laureate is invited to come to Sweden to take part in a week of ALMA events, including a public lecture, school visits and a trip to Astrid Lindgren’s childhood home in Vimmerby.
 The visit ends with the award ceremony in the Stockholm Concert Hall, in which H.R.H.
 Crown Princess Victoria presents the award.